 The Chinese divided their year into Eight seasons, the cardinal points being SING, FANG, HEU, and MAOU, and the original idea of the OGDOAD or Eight forms of the Lord of Time would appear to have been the seven planets circling around the Polar Axis.
-According to Dr Churchward, the division of the Zodiac into twelve points was a comparatively late conception.
+According to Dr Churchward, the division of the Zodiac into twelve points was a comparatively late conception.1 but also the Aleph-Tau or Ataw of the Eternal.

-The sacrosanctity of Mount Fuji is probably due partly to the fact that it has a flattened top (a "truncated cone"), which causes it not only to resemble A, the primal peak, but also the Aleph-Tau or Ataw of the Eternal.
 The crater of FUII is, moreover, eight-sided, and its alternative name "HORAISAN" may in all probability be equated with HORIZON, defined by SKEAT as meaning "the bounding or limiting circle."
-The Greek Orizon may be resolved into or is zone, the "Wheel of Golden Light," and the English, French, and Latin "HORIZON" suggests the Wheel of HORUS, a God who was frequently addressed as "HORUS of the Horizon."
-"Hu," says Dr Churchward, "was also a name of HORUS, as we find from the eightieth chapter of the Ritual.
+The Greek Orizon may be resolved into or is zone, the "Wheel of Golden Light," and the English, French, and Latin "HORIZON" suggests the Wheel of HORUS, a God who was frequently addressed as "HORUS of the Horizon."2 "Hu," says Dr Churchward, "was also a name of HORUS, as we find from the eightieth chapter of the Ritual.
 "I have seized upon Hu from the place in which